 For more information, please see the project website at www.lastchancegrade.com.

 Senate Bill (SB) 1, also known as the Road Repair and Accountability Act of 2017, is in jeopardy of being repealed in November via Proposition 6.
 SB 1 is a substantial and consistent funding source that invests $5.4 billion into California’s deteriorating transportation infrastructure through gas tax and vehicle registration fee revenue.
-Today, the Del Norte County Board of Supervisors will hear about the impacts Proposition 6 will have on the local economy if it passes.
+The Del Norte County Board of Supervisors met on Tuesday, September 11 to hear about the impacts Proposition 6 will have on the local economy if it passes.
 The region stands to lose $136 million in transportation funding and 7,000 jobs over the next 4 years if Proposition 6 passes.
 For more information about the benefits SB 1 brings to Del Norte County and to the State of California, click the following link: Senate Bill 1 Fact Sheet.

 how to get involved

 Ready to take the next step?
 You can become a contributor to improving our transportation networks and help make decisions that affect our community.